Moe-Nahori/car-wrecker-project/CONTEXT_MANAGEMENT.md

 Session sorting works correctly (oldest to newest) Modal dialogs handle long content properly
 All changes are merged and pushed to main branch

+## Session 12 - 2025-02-25

+### Overview
+In this session, we fixed the non-functioning "Read More" buttons in the Educational Footer and made all call-to-action buttons functional throughout the car wrecker project's frontend.
+We also added a comprehensive navigation footer to enhance the user experience and site navigation.
+All changes were successfully merged to the main branch and pushed to GitHub.

+### Completed Tasks
+Fixed Educational Footer

+Created three detailed educational content pages:

+Car Wrecking Process page
+Environmental Impact page
+Value Assessment page

+Connected "Read More" buttons to these pages using Next.js Link components

+Added New Pages

+Created a Quote page with a multi-step form Implemented a Contact page with a contact form
+Added a Locations page with searchable location listings

+Added Navigation Footer

+Designed and implemented a comprehensive footer with:

+Company information
+Quick links to key pages
+Services section
+Contact information
+Copyright and legal links

+Made Call-to-Action Buttons Functional

+Connected hero section's quote form to the quote page Linked "Find Your Nearest Location" button to the locations page Connected "Get Your Quote Now" button to the quote page Linked "Contact Us Now" button to the contact page

+Added Form Handling

+Implemented form state management with React useState Added form validation and submission handling
+Created form submission success feedback

+Git and Deployment Tasks

+Committed all changes to feature branch
+Successfully merged changes into main branch
+Resolved merge conflicts in package files
+Pushed final code to GitHub repository